 If you enjoy food, especially with an international flair; if you enjoy seeing new parts of the world and learning about their cultures, traditions. . . and, of course, their food; you’ve come to the right place.

-I love preparing food for family and friends, and I also like to trying new things – experimenting in the kitchen.
+I love preparing food for family and friends, and I also like to try new things – experimenting in the kitchen.

-When searching online for recipes, more and more often, I found what I wanted on a food blog rather than on a corporate site such as Epicurious or the Food Network.
+A decade ago, when searching online for recipes, more and more often, I found what I wanted on a food blog rather than on a corporate site such as Epicurious or the Food Network.
 I loved the generous use of color photos and the personal stories that accompanied the recipes.
 I felt like I got to know the blogger and that it would be fun to hang out in the kitchen with them.
-After following a few blogs, I decided to join in.
-I started writing Food is My Love Language in 2009.
+After following a few blogs, I decided to join in the fun.
+I started writing my first blog Food is My Love Language in 2009.

-Shortly after that, my husband began working in Poland.
-Uncertain about what Poland and that job would be like, we both spent a lot of time commuting back and forth for a year.
-That was exhausting and crazy.
-Six months later, I left family, friends, and a job that I loved behind and joined my husband full-time in Poznan, Poland.
-That was the beginning of my second blog, Polish Housewife – the story of our adventures in Poland and travels around Europe.
+Eighteen months later, I left family, friends, and a job that I loved behind to take up residence full-time in Poznan, Poland.
+That was the beginning of my second blog, Polish Housewife – the story of my adventures in Poland and travels around Europe.

-In 2014, I combined the two blogs with a more modern, flexible format.
+In 2014, I combined my two Blogger blogs into one WordPress site with the idea of becoming a more professional blogger.
 I kept the Polish Housewife name because it was shorter; it just made a better url.
-Here you find our culinary and cultural adventures, in Poland, the rest of Europe and at home in the United States.
+Here you find my culinary and cultural adventures, in Poland, the rest of Europe, and at home in the United States.